soyeonm/soyeonm.github.io/_pages/about.md

 Mar.
 9. 2023: I have been chosen as a recipient of the [Apple AI/ ML scholars fellowship 2023](https://machinelearning.apple.com/updates/apple-scholars-aiml-2023)!

 Dec.
-15. 2022: I finished my internship at Apple; Our paper is [here](https://arxiv.org/abs/2212.05923).
+15. 2022: I finished my internship at Apple; [Our paper](https://arxiv.org/abs/2212.05923) will appear in the proceddings of IROS 2023, with a 5 min oral talk.
 Thank you, Jian Zhang, Hubert Tsai, and the team!

 Nov.
 1. 2022: [Don't Copy the Teacher](https://arxiv.org/abs/2210.04443) is accepted to EMNLP 2022!